AndreRTN/AndreRTN/README.md

 Hey there!, My name is André Roberto and i'm a back-end developer!.

--  I currently work as a software development
+-  I currently work as a software developmentz
 -  I've worked with web development using react.js , css/tailwind css/bootstrap , backend with spring boot in java and currently I study and work with android mobile development (Kotlin)

 <p float="left">